MuhammadUsamaMX/antigravity-isolation/README.md

 - `user` - User namespace only (lightweight isolation)
 - `full` - Full namespace isolation (mount + PID + user + UTS, IPC disabled for browser auth)
 - `none` - No namespace isolation (directory-based only)

+**Automatic Fallback**: If namespace isolation is not permitted (e.g., when running from systemd without proper capabilities), the system automatically falls back to directory-based isolation.
+This ensures profiles always start successfully.

 For detailed information, see [Namespace Isolation Documentation](NAMESPACE_ISOLATION.md).